masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ## Typecasting

 Typecasting is the process of changing from one type to other.
-There are 2 reserved keywords for typecasting:
+There are 2 reserved keywords for typecasting (`saturate` and `wrap`), and an explicit bitcast.

 * `saturate` keeps the maximum or minimum (negative integer) that fits on the left-hand side.

 * `wrap` drops the bits that do not fit on the left-hand side.
 It performs sign extension if needed.

+* `lhs@[] = rhs` bit casts the RHS to the LHS as long as both have explicit bit sizes and the sizes are the same.
+Like the `tup@[]` operator in the RHS, the bitwidth inference is disabled and explicit bitsizes are used to avoid confusion.

 In all the cases, there is no bitwidth of type inference between the right and left side of the assignment.
-The LHS variable will be immutable if not defined before.
-Also, in both cases, if the left-hand side is not a boolean or an integer, a compile error is generated.
+The LHS variable will be immutable (`let`) if not defined before with a `var`.
+Also, in both cases, if the left-hand side is not a boolean or an integer with a explicit type, a compile error is generated.

 ```
 var a:u32=100